 Installation view: used & new textiles, cotton batting, sewing thread, single-channel HD video installation on TV panel, b&w and sound, 2022

 Curator: Adeline Kueh.
-Special thanks: Dr Winston Oh, Adeline Kueh, Hazel Lim, Ian Woo.
+Thanks to Dr. Winston Oh, Adeline Kueh, Hazel Lim, and Ian Woo.